Nike sues New Balance, Skechers for patent infringement over sneaker technology

 Nike has previously sued Adidas ADSGn.DE, PumaPUMG.DE and LululemonLULU.O for infringing Flyknit patents.
 Adidas and Puma have settled their lawsuits, while Nike's case against Lululemon is still ongoing.

+New Balance said in a statement that it "fully respects competitors' intellectual property rights, but Nike does not own the exclusive right to design and produce footwear by traditional manufacturing methods that have been used in the industry for decades."

-Representatives for Nike, New Balance and Skechers did not immediately respond to requests for comment on the Monday lawsuits.
+Representatives for Nike and Skechers did not immediately respond to requests for comment on the Monday lawsuits.

 Beaverton, Oregon-based Nike's website said that its Flyknit technology "uses high-strength fibers to create lightweight uppers with targeted areas of support, stretch and breathability."
 The lawsuits said the patented technology allows it to make high-performance uppers with reduced materials and waste.